Weakly intrusive low-rank approximation method for nonlinear parameter-dependent equations: Numerical example

 where $(I_k)_k$ and $(\xi_k)_k$ are random variables defined in Section~\ref{sec:error-control}.
 Then $Z_M$ is an estimator of $\normt{\cR(u)}$.
 Therefore, the convergence criterion on the residual is set such that the algorithm stops when one of the following conditions is satisfied:

 where $(I_k,\xi_k)_k$ are the random entries sampled for the error estimation.
 The condition on the supremum norm of the error on the test set avoids excessive tolerances when realizations of $Z_M^2$ is small.
+Moreover, the condition $M=Q$ means that the error estimator requires the evaluation of $Q$ entries of the residual.
+As a consequence, the computational cost of the error estimation is cheaper than a rank-one approximation of the residual.

 The approximation of the Jacobian is controlled such that

 where $e^P_{M,\alpha}$ is the upper bound on the error estimated with $M$ entries of the Jacobian and a confidence level $\alpha$, as derived in Section~\ref{sec:error-control} in the case of the residual.